-The majority of Castleton's historic sites are concentrated in the village area along Main St. (Route 4A).
-In addition to the many fine homes of historical and architectural quality, there are a multitude of distinguished commercial and industrial structures, such as stores, unique barns and saw and grist mill sites.
+The majority of Castleton's historic sites are concentrated in the village area along the Route 4A corridor.
+There are many fine homes of historical and architectural quality.
 Castleton is fortunate to have nine National Register districts: Crystal Haven, Eastern Lakeside, Southeastern Lakeside, Green Bay, Avalon Beach, Point of Pines, Hydeville, Castleton Corners, and Castleton Village.
 Published by the State Division for Historic Preservation, The Historic Architecture of Rutland County, details all of the historic districts and structures in Castleton.
 Listing over 100 sites, and providing photographs and detailed descriptions of many, this reference is highly recommended to anyone interested in finding out more about Castleton's cultural heritage and historic architecture.
 The Castleton Free Library, maintaining an archive of historic letters, photographs and articles is also a great source of information about the town's history.